mehrancodes/laravel-discord-notification/contributing.md

 Contributions are welcome and will be fully credited.

-Contributions are accepted via Pull Requests on [Github](https://github.com/jackwestin/notifier).
+Contributions are accepted via Pull Requests on [Github](https://github.com/mehrancodes/laravel-discord-notifier).

 # Things you could do
 If you want to contribute but do not know where to start, this list provides some starting points.
-- Add license text
+- Add Tests
 - Remove rewriteRules.php
-- Set up TravisCI, StyleCI, ScrutinizerCI
+- Set up TravisCI, ScrutinizerCI
 - Write a comprehensive ReadMe

 ## Pull Requests